OfficeDev/Microsoft-Teams-Samples/samples/bot-type-ahead-search-adaptive-cards/csharp/README.md

 ![dynamic search card](TypeaheadSearch/Images/dynamicSearchCard.png)

-`Dynamic search results`
+`Dynamic search results:`

 ![dynamic search results](TypeaheadSearch/Images/dynamicSearchResults.png)

- On submit, the bot will return the choice that we have selected.
+ On `Submit` button click, the bot will return the choice that we have selected.

 ## Prerequisites